bitnobi/BitnobiMar2019Pilot/Workflow-Elements.md

 * the properties pane displays a drop-down list of workflow names with result sets available to you.
 Only those results where the a policy matches your user attributes will appear in this list.

 ## ExternalDS
+* access a result set from a remote Bitnobi server
+* in the properties of this element, there is an 'Open Input Setting' button that pops up a dialog box to allow selecting a remote bitnobi server.
+You can then press the "Search" button to get a list of available result sets on that server in the "Available Data" pane, or enter a query string to match specific names.
+Pressing the "->" button beside a result set will select it as an input, then press "Save".
+* note that your user attributes are sent to the remote bitnobi server these are applied against its the policies on that server to determine which result sets are accessible to you.
+Only the result sets accessible to you will appear in the "Available Data" pane.
+* when you press the "Apply" button for this element, it will fetch a preview of the data from the remote bitnobi server.
+* when another operations element is linked to an ExternalDS, that element will be executed on the remote bitnobi server hosting the result set and any intermediate data will remain on the remote server.
+* entries in the "Select Remote Source" list are defined by a Bitnobi administrator using the "Network Management > Bitnobi Servers" page.

 ## Importer
 * allows uploading an external data file to Bitnobi to use a a datasource.